FAQs

 Why would I want to engage an in-home support service?

 The most common reason is that many families are challenged to provide their loved ones with the time and effort needed so they can remain living at home.
-Distance, other responsibilities, and busy lives too often comes into play when addressing the needs of family members unable to do all that is needed.
+Distance, other responsibilities, and busy lives too often come into play when addressing the needs of family members unable to do all that is needed.
 Utilizing an in-home support service can provide a bridge between family member commitments and the needs of their loved ones.

 What does it mean to me that Emerald Care is locally owned and operated?

 At Emerald Care, there is no corporate structure that dictates the way that we provide services, which allows us greater flexibility in addressing the specific needs of our clients.
-Perhaps just as importantly, it also means that our people are part of the same community where you live, work, and play.
+Perhaps just as importantly, it also means that our people are part of the same community where you live, work, and play

 How are your caregivers hired and trained?